 If a designer is handling multiple projects, adjust timelines or redistribute tasks to avoid delays in critical design deliverables.

-The critical path is the sequence of tasks that directly determines your project’s finish date.
+The Critical Path Method (CPM) is the sequence of tasks that directly determines your project’s finish date.
 If one of these tasks is delayed, the entire project deadline will be at risk.
 Knowing and tracking your critical path helps you spot issues early and apply resources where they matter most.

 How to Do It: